-After having been extensively used in Europe, roundabouts are now becoming a popular way to control traffic at intersections formally using four-way stops.
+After having been extensively used in Europe, traffic circles—also referred to as roundabouts—are now becoming a popular way to control traffic at intersections formally using four-way stops.
 Although they're typically implemented as a safety measure, roundabouts such as Alexandria's South Traffic Circle can become common traffic accident sites when drivers don't understand how to proceed through the intersection.

 A typical roundabout has a round central island with a roadway circle around it.
 Traffic travels counterclockwise around the roundabout, and there are no traffic signals or stop signs.

-You should slow down when approaching a roundabout but can proceed without stopping if no other vehicles are present.
+You should slow down when approaching a traffic circle but can proceed without stopping if no other vehicles are present.
 However, you must yield to any vehicles already present when you enter the roundabout.
 If another car approaches at the same time, yield to the driver on your left.

 Types of Roundabout Traffic Accidents

-About 75% of roundabout accidents involve only property damage.
+About 75% of traffic circle accidents involve only property damage.
 The remaining 25% involve injuries attributed to the following collision types:

 - Entering collisions.
 One driver is already in the circle, and an oncoming vehicle fails to yield and hits the side of the car.